rackerlabs/rackspace-how-to/content/cloud-sites/mysql-engines-myisam-vs-innodb.md

 To summarize, the queries that are victims of lock escalations under heavy but slow reads would do much better as a table converted to Innodb.

-## How to change your table engine type from MyISAM to Innodb
+### Change your table engine type from MyISAM to Innodb

 You do so by simply issuing the `ALTER TABLE` DDL statement: